pagkly/Zed/Investopedia4/Rival Good Definition.md

 Demand for rival goods can drive concentrated retail sales during holiday periods as consumers race to procure items as gifts before they sell out, or while certain discounts are available.
 This type of shopping behavior has been used to retailers’ advantage in particular during [Black Friday](https://www.investopedia.com/terms/b/blackfriday.asp) sales events that play into the nature of rival goods.

-For example, if a rival good is in high demand but has limited availability, retailers might advertise plans to offer it for sale specifically on Black Friday.
+For example, if a rival good is in high demand but has limited availability, retailers might advertise plans to [[Offer|offer]] it for sale specifically on Black Friday.